kuldeepkash/frr/doc/developer/topotests-jsontopo.rst

 * "link_ip_start" : physical interface base ipv4 and ipv6 address
 * "lo_prefix" : loopback interface base ipv4 and ipv6 address
 * "routers"   : user can add number of routers as per topology, router's name can be any logical name, ex- r1 or a0.
 * "r1" : name of the router
 * "lo" : loopback interface dict, ipv4 and/or ipv6 addresses generated automatically
 * "type" : type of interface, to identify loopback interface
 * "links" : physical interfaces dict, ipv4 and/or ipv6 addresses generated
   automatically
 * "r2-link1" : it will be used when routers have multiple links. 'r2' is router name, 'link' is any logical name, '1' is to identify link number, router name and link must be seperated by hyphen ("-"), ex- a0-peer1
 * "bgp" : bgp configuration
 * "local_as" : Local AS number
 * "bgp_neighbors" : BGP neighbors
 * "remote_as" : Remote AS number
 * "peer" : Peer details
 * "dest_link" : Destination link to which router will connect
-* "addr_type" : address type ipv4/ipv6, to create v4/v6 bgp configuration
+* "addr_type" : list of address type ipv4/ipv6, to create v4/v6 bgp
+  configuration
 * "add_static_route" : add static route for specific loopback to make loopback interface reachablity up

 Optional keywords/options in JSON:

 * "router-id" : bgp router-id
 * "source_link" : if user wants to establish bgp neighborship with loopback interface, add "source_link": "lo"
 * "enabled" : enable/disable BGP, by default enabled
 * "ecmp" : configure max-path value for ECMP.
 * "keepalivetimer" : Keep alive timer for BGP neighbor
 * "holddowntimer" : Hold down timer for BGP neighbor
 * "static_routes" : create static routes for routers